 “Many of Shirley and Brice’s grandchildren worked at the hotel during summer breaks from school.
 The hotel hosted several Phillips family weddings and hosted a huge birthday/Halloween party every year for Jeff Phillips, which really became a huge Ocean City town party – all of Brice and Shirley’s friends in the business community would come with their families and the parties would go well into the night with competitions for the most creative costume ideas.”

-While time will move forward on the Eastern Shore, the image and legacy of the magnificent Beach Plaza Hotel will never be forgotten.
+While time will move forward on the Eastern Shore, the image and legacy of the magnificent Beach Plaza Hotel will never fade.

 Staff began reaching out to patrons with existing reservations for 2021 and issued refunds following the announcement.
 People with lingering concerns are encouraged to message email@example.com for any remaining questions.